 The Board monitors and reviews the condition of its watercourses and other assets, particularly those designated as critical, over-spilling from which could affect people and property.
 Consistent with the resultant needs established, a routine maintenance programme is in place to ensure that the condition of the assets is commensurate with the standards required.
 The programme is reviewed periodically by the Board to ensure it is delivering the appropriate condition.

 Where standards are not at the desired level, improvement works will be sought where they are considered to be practical and financially viable by the Board.
-Where improvement works meet the criteria set by Defra, financial support will be sought from the Government’s Flood and Coastal Resilience Partnership Funding.
+Where improvement works meet the criteria set by Defra, financial support will be sought from the National Flood and Coastal Erosion Risk Management (FCERM) Strategy for England.
 Where appropriate works will be undertaken in partnership with other Risk Management Authorities and take opportunities to work with natural processes.

 Work for and by the Board will be carried out in accordance with best practice and to deliver best value for money taking due regard of local flood risk management requirements and strategies, opportunities for partnership working, environmental obligations and guidance available from Defra, the Environment Agency and other organisations.